jimbaker/talks/weakref-talk-pycon-2015.md

 Jython implements this variant of the Highlander pattern:

-* Map the Java class to the Python wrapper, because Java code is using this class
+* Map the Java class to Python wrappers (strong ref from using Java code)
-* Python wrapper to the Java class, because Python code is using this proxy
+* Python classes to any using Java class (strong ref from using Python code)
 * AND *there can only be one* mapping (or at least should be)

 # Either might go away